-(2) This paragraph applies in Scotland where the administrator of a company thinks--

-(a) that each secured creditor of the company will receive payment in respect of his debt, and

-(b) that a distribution will be made to unsecured creditors (if there are any) [which is not a distribution by virtue of section 176A(2)(a)].

-(3) The administrator may send to the registrar of companies a notice that this paragraph applies.
+(3) The education administrator may, with the consent of the appropriate national authority, send to the registrar of companies a notice that this paragraph applies.

 (4) On receipt of a notice under sub-paragraph (3) the registrar shall register it.

-(5) If an administrator sends a notice under sub-paragraph (3) he shall as soon as is reasonably practicable--
+(5) If an education administrator sends a notice under sub-paragraph (3) he shall as soon as is reasonably practicable--

 (a) file a copy of the notice with the court, and